ysyk2021/the-power-of-mindful-listening-techniques-for-personal-growth-and-connection-with-others/src/chapter-7-1.md

-Chapter 6: Mindful Self-Care: Using Mindful Listening to Manage Stress and Anxiety
+Using Mindful Listening to Manage Stress and Anxiety
 ==================================================================================

 Mindful listening is not only a powerful tool for enhancing personal relationships, but it can also be used as a form of mindful self-care to manage stress and anxiety.
 In this chapter, we will explore techniques for using mindful listening to improve mental wellbeing.